NehzUx/NewInML2019/README.md

 ### The first  forum for newcomers to ML is co-located with NeurIPS, East Meeting Level 11,12, Vancouver Convention Center, Vancouver, BC, Canada, Monday, December 9th, 2019.

+### The Mentoring Breakfast is located in East Meeting Room, from 7am to 9am.
+Register with https://www.eventbrite.ca/e/mentoring-breakfast-newinml-neurips-2019-tickets-82802908729.
+There will be reception to distribute table numbers and stickers.
+Please be on time!

 # Mission

 Is this your first time to a top conference?
 Have you ever wanted your own work recognized by this huge and active community?
 Do you encounter difficulties in polishing your ideas, experiments, paper writing, etc?
 Then, this session is exactly for you!